gmz-19/bsc-thesis/study_design.md

 ## Research Questions

+#### RQ1: "What are common bug patterns of using asynchronous programming constructs in JavaScript?"

-1. How do asynchronous programming constructs affect software quality?
+#### RQ2: "How do asynchronous programming constructs affect software quality?"
-1.1 Do JavaScript applications using callbacks lead to less software quality?
+1. Do JavaScript applications using "callbacks" lead to less software quality?
-1.2 Do JavaScript applications using async/await lead to less software quality?
+2. Do JavaScript applications using "async/await" lead to less software quality?
-1.3 Do JavaScript applications that use "promises" show better software quality?
+3. Do JavaScript applications that use "promise" show better software quality?

+#### RQ3: "What characteristics influence the frequency of bug patterns of the analyzed JavaScript applications?"
+1. Choice of asynchronous programming constructs.
+2. Choice of framework.
+3. Choice of

 --> an Qualitätsattribute orientieren, ISO/IEC 25010

 ## Hypotheses

-##### For RQ1
+#### For RQ1

 - [ ] Null Hypotheses:
 - [ ] Alternative Hyperthesis: